How to Backup and Restore Email in Zimbra

 [zimbra@mail-server ~]$ zmmailbox -z -m user1@ehowstuff.local getRestURL "//?fmt=tgz" > /backup/user1@ehowstuff.local.tar.gz

-3. As a zimbra user, issue the following command to restore the user mailbox :
+As a Zimbra user, execute the following command to restore the user mailbox:

 [root@mail-server~]# su - zimbra